 6.75 × 9.5 inches, 608 pages

-Design by Laura Coombs Now Shipping
+Design by Laura Coombs Free USA Shipping!
+(Book only)

 “This invaluable research tool will hugely expand, update, and perhaps even revolutionize the feminist discourse.
 It might even be considered a work of conceptual art in itself."

 —Lucy R. Lippard, author of Six Years: The Dematerialization of the Art Object from 1966 to 1972